Zuehlke/software-engineering-corner/drafts/compound-components.md

 4. Add child components as properties to the parent components

 All child components can be combined as desired and have a common context.
 The shared context is what makes the pattern so powerful.
 Not many React developers know and use the pattern.
-However, the pattern is often used in component libraries, as the components are used differently by different users and require a correspondingly high level of flexibility.
+However, the pattern is often used in component libraries as they often require a high level of flexibility.
 A well-known example is the Headless UI library from tailwind labs.
 In the following chapter we implement a dialog with the compound component pattern.
-The example will show how the subcomponents are implemented and how the common context is created.
+The example will show how the different components are implemented and how the common context is created.

 ## Implementing a Dialog with the Compound Component Pattern

-Let's first see what a Dialog looks like, what's common with all of them, and what has to be customizable.
+Let's first see what a dialog looks like, what's common with all of them, and what has to be customizable.

 ![Parts of a dialog](https://cdn.hashnode.com/res/hashnode/image/upload/v1709464693100/g5q_83GTB.png?auto=format)